cheung74/hero/decomp.md

   );

   expect(fn1(stateA) === fn1(stateB)).toBeTruthy();
-  expect(fn1(stateA) === fn1(stateC)).toBeTruthy();
+  // fail, since they have same value but different addresses to the variable. expect(fn1(stateA) === fn1(stateC)).toBeTruthy();
-  expect(fn1(stateB) !== fn1(stateC)).toBeTruthy();
+  // fail, since a will return [2,3], and c will return [1,3], also their addresses are different. expect(fn1(stateB) !== fn1(stateC)).toBeTruthy();
+  //pass
   expect(fn2(stateA) === fn2(stateA)).toBeTruthy();
-  expect(fn2(stateA) === fn2(stateB)).toBeTruthy();
+  //fail, since fn2 will create new array when it executed, === is compare the value also the addresses when the data type is reference expect(fn2(stateA) === fn2(stateB)).toBeTruthy();
-  expect(fn2(stateA) !== fn2(stateC)).toBeTruthy();
+  //fail, fn2(stateA) and fn2(stateB) have different values, also the addresses are different. expect(fn2(stateA) !== fn2(stateC)).toBeTruthy();
+  //pass
   expect(fn2(stateB) !== fn2(stateC)).toBeTruthy();
+  //pass
 });
 ```